grokify/ringcentral-sdk-ruby/README.md

 ## Overview

-##### :warning: YOU MUST HAVE A RINGCENTRAL ACCOUNT TO USE THE API :warning:
-##### Get an account at: https://developers.ringcentral.com/login.html

-www.ringcentral.com - RingCentral Complete Cloud Communications System.

-A library for using the [RingCentral REST API](https://developers.ringcentral.com).
-[Click here to read the full documentation](http://ringcentral-sdk-ruby.readthedocs.org/).
+A Ruby SDK for the [RingCentral REST API](https://developers.ringcentral.com).

+## Important Notes

+Version 2.0.0 introduces the following backward breaking changes:

+* SDK instantiation by moving to a block-based configuration
+* Removal of `RingCentralSdk::REST::Config` class
+* Removal of `RingCentralSdk::REST::Client.authorize_user` method

 ## Documentation